When you're in the Editor, you will see a sidebar on each side of the canvas. Along with the Toolbar, these sidebars make up the Figma UI.

 This allows you to establish connections between Frames in your design.
 You can then apply transitions that simulate how a user might interact with them.

-- Prototype Settings: Allows you to define the Device, Background color and Starting Frame.
+Allows you to adjust the Device, Background and Starting Frame of your Prototype.

 Learn more about the Prototype tab and creating Prototypes in our Getting Started with Prototyping article.